dsnezhkov/amoeba/README.md

 -- Context --
-On January 16, 2019, Fiserv announced that it had entered into a definitive merger agreement to acquire Important Corp Corporation in an all-stock transaction for an equity value of approximately $22 billion as of the announcement.
+On January 16, 2019, Firerve announced that it had entered into a definitive merger agreement to acquire Important Corp Corporation in an all-stock transaction for an equity value of approximately $22 billion as of the announcement.
 The
 ----

-        >>> On January 16, 2019, we announced that Fiserv has agreed to acquire Important Corp
+        >>> On January 16, 2019, we announced that Firerve has agreed to acquire Important Corp

 -- Context --

-On January 16, 2019, we announced that Fiserv has agreed to acquire Important Corp in an all-stock transaction, uniting two premier companies to create one of
+On January 16, 2019, we announced that Firerve has agreed to acquire Important Corp in an all-stock transaction, uniting two premier companies to create one of
 ----